-- (c) Applications.
-Grants from the Fund may be applied for by employees employed at an enterprise covered by the collective agreements, provided that such enterprise has not set up its own competence development account etc., cf. section 5. - Applications must be submitted through the enterprise which must certify that the employment is covered by the collective agreement and disclose the employee's wages. - (d) Use.
+(c) Applications.
+Grants from the Fund may be applied for by employees employed at an enterprise covered by the collective agreements, provided that such enterprise has not set up its own competence development account etc., cf. section 5.

+Applications must be submitted through the enterprise which must certify that the employment is covered by the collective agreement and disclose the employee's wages.

+- (d) Use.
 The Fund may spend its available funds on grants to employees for education and training activities, cf. section 2, para.
 2. It is a condition for being eligible for a grant that the enterprise does not pay full or partial wages during the training period.
-The funds may be used - to cover the external costs of training (course fee, course material, any transport costs etc.), - to partially cover the employee's income loss during the training period, up to an amount corresponding to 85% of the wages calculated on the basis of the average for the past four weeks.
+The funds may be used - to cover the external costs of training (course fee, course material, any transport costs etc.), - to partially cover the employee's income loss during the training period, up to an amount corresponding to 85% of the wages.
+For educational courses awarded and implemented after After 1 September 2023, shall be granted full coverage of the employees' loss of wages during their training.
+With the supplement of any public compensation for loss of wages, this equals 100% of the wages. - Wages and employees' loss of wages shall be construed as the last 4 weeks' average wages